FriendsOfCake/bootstrap-ui/README.md

 * Pull request - bonus point for topic branches

 To ensure your PRs are considered for upstream, you MUST follow the CakePHP coding standards.
-A `pre-commit` hook has been included to automatically run the code sniffs for you:
+A `pre-commit` hook has been included to automatically run the code sniffs for you.
+From your project's root directory:

 ```
-ln -s ../../contrib/pre-commit .git/hooks/.
+cp vendor/friendsofcake/bootstrap-ui/contrib/pre-commit .git/hooks/
+chmod 755 .git/hooks/pre-commit
 ```

 ## Bugs & Feedback